International Institutional Affiliations Guidelines & Templates

 Definitions and Templates

-Generally, international academic linkage agreements (LOI and MOU), should be considered when a document is needed to provide a formal framework which may benefit collaborative work processes.
+International academic linkage agreements (CMOU and MOA), should be considered when a document is needed to provide a formal framework which may benefit collaborative work processes.
 Formal linkage documents are signed by counterparts at collaborating institutions and validated for a predetermined period of time after which the linkage will be evaluated and then renewed, reformulated, or terminated.
-All agreements, whether contractual or not, have to be reviewed and approved by the Assistant Provost for International Studies and Programs, Dr. Sammy Spann before they are signed by other University officials.
+All agreements, whether contractual or not, have to be reviewed and approved by the Director of Partnerships before they are signed by University officials.

-The LOI does not create any legal or financial relationship between the parties.
-A department head or dean may sign an LOI on behalf of his/her department or college.
-Please send a signed copy of the Letter of Intent to the Center for International Studies and Programs via email to firstname.lastname@example.org (subject line "Letter of Intent"), or campus mail MS 131.
+The CMOU does not create any legal or financial relationship between the parties.
+A department head or dean may sign a CMOU on behalf of his/her department or college.
+Please send a signed copy of the Cooperative Memorandum of Understanding to the Director of Partnerships, within the Center for International Studies and Programs via email to firstname.lastname@example.org (subject line "Cooperative Memorandum of Understanding").